olebole/irafdoc/doc/imutil.imstatistics.rst

   <dt><b>format = yes</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='format' Line='format = yes' -->
   <dd>Label the output columns and print the result in fixed format.
 If format
-  is <tt>"no"</tt> no column labels are printed and the output is in free format.
+  is <span style="font-family: monospace;">"no"</span> no column labels are printed and the output is in free format.
   </dd>
   </dl>
   <dl>